kompa3/rhtracker/README.md

 ## Zabbix Server configuration

-The easiest way to get started is to import [EmonTH_measurement.xml](EmonTH_measurement.xml) to Zabbix Server.
+The easiest way to get started is to import [emonth_measurement.xml](emonth_measurement.xml) to Zabbix Server.

 Each discovered node has the following items: